Trending News

 This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.

 But health officials have insisted that the risk for global public health is low and played down comparisons to the Covid-19 pandemic.
-The World Health Organization recommends a 42-day quarantine and "active follow-up", including daily checks for symptoms such as fever, the UN body's epidemic and pandemic preparedness and prevention director, Maria Van Kerkhove, said in Geneva.
+The Spanish health ministry said the French patient "started to feel unwell during the flight and not while she was on the ship".
 Greece's health ministry said a Greek male evacuee would spend 45 days in mandatory hospital quarantine in Athens, while 14 Spanish citizens will also isolate at a military hospital in Madrid.
 The only Hantavirus type that is transmissible between humans, the Andes virus, has been confirmed among those who have tested positive, fuelling international concern.
-Spanish officials said the evacuation of most of the ship's nearly 150 passengers and crew, which include 23.

 Officials said the group would be taken to a hospital near Liverpool for tests and about 72 hours of quarantine.
 But a top US health official said the 17 American passengers would not necessarily be quarantined at a specialised centre in the state of Nebraska.
-The central government has insisted there will be no contact with the population in Tenerife.
 But Argentine provincial health official Juan Petrina has said there was an "almost zero chance" the Dutch man linked to the outbreak contracted the disease in Ushuaia based on the virus's weeks-long incubation period, among other factors.
-Health authorities in several countries have been tracking passengers who had already disembarked, as well as anyone who may have come into contact with them.

 Source reference